-Overview Deploying the Artix Transformer as part of Web service chain allows you to use it as part of an integration solution without needing to necessarily modify your applications.
+Deploying the Artix Transformer as part of Web service chain allows you to use it as part of an integration solution without needing to necessarily modify your applications.
 The Artix Web service chain builder facilitates the placement of the transformer into a series of Web service calls managed by Artix.

 The plug-in architecture of the transformer and the chain builder allow for you to deploy this type of solution in a variety of ways depending on what is the best fit for your particular solution.
 The most straightforward way to deploy this type of solution is to deploy both the transformer and the chain builder into the same process.
 This is the deployment that will be used to outline the steps for configuring the transformer to be deployed as part of a Web service chain.
 In general, you will need to complete all of the same steps regardless of how you choose to deploy your solution.

+Procedure

-Procedure To deploy the transformer as part of a Web service chain you need to complete the following steps: 1.
-Modify your process's configuration scope to load the transformer and the chain builder.
-2. Configure Artix endpoints for each of the applications that will be part of the chain.
-3. Configure an Artix endpoint to represent the transformer.
-4. Configure the transformer.
-5. Configure the service chain to include the transformer at the appropriate place in the chain.
+To deploy the transformer as part of a Web service chain you need to complete the following steps:

+- Modify your process's configuration scope to load the transformer and the chain builder. - Configure Artix endpoints for each of the applications that will be part of the chain. - 3.
+Configure an Artix endpoint to represent the transformer. - 4.
+Configure the transformer. - 5.
+Configure the service chain to include the transformer at the appropriate place in the chain.

-Updating the orb_plugins list Configuring the application to load the transformer plug-in and the chain builder plug-in requires adding them to the process's orb_plugins list.
+Updating the orb_plugins list

+Configuring the application to load the transformer plug-in and the chain builder plug-in requires adding them to the process's orb_plugins list.
 The plug-in name for the transformer is xslt and the plug-in name for the chain builder is ws_chain.
 Example 16 shows an orb_plugins list for a process hosting the transformer and the chain builder.

-Example 16: Loading the Artix Transformer as Part of a Chain orb_plugins={"xslt", "ws_chain", "xml_log_stream"}; Configuring the endpoints in the chain The Artix Web service chain builder uses generic Artix endpoints to represent all of the applications in a chain, including the transformer.
-Table 15 on page 153 shows the configuration variables used to configure a generic Artix endpoint.
-Configuring the transformer The transformer requires the same configuration information regardless of how it is deployed.
+Example 16: Loading the Artix Transformer as Part of a Chain

+orb_plugins={"xslt", "ws_chain", "xml_log_stream"};

+Configuring the endpoints in the chain

+The Artix Web service chain builder uses generic Artix endpoints to represent all of the applications in a chain, including the transformer.
+Table 15 on page 164 shows the configuration variables used to configure a generic Artix endpoint.

+Configuring the transformer

+The transformer requires the same configuration information regardless of how it is deployed.
 You must provide it with the name of the endpoints it will instantiate from the list of endpoints and provide each instantiation with an operation map.
-For more information about providing this information see "Configuring the transformer" on page 154.
-Placing the transformer in the chain The chain builder instantiates a servant for each endpoint specified in its servant list.
+For more information about providing this information see "Configuring the transformer" on page 165.

+Placing the transformer in the chain

+The chain builder instantiates a servant for each endpoint specified in its servant list.
 Each servant can have a multiple operations.
 For each operation that will be involved in a Web service chain, you need to specify a list of endpoints and their operations that make up the chain.
-This list is specified using plugins:chain:endpoint_name:operation_name:service_chain.
+This list is specified using plugins:chain:endpoint name:operation name:service chain.

 To include the transformer in one of the chains, you add the appropriate operation and endpoint names for the transformer at the appropriate place in the service chain.

-For more information on configuring the chain builder see "Deploying a Service Chain" on page 161.
-Configuration example Example 17 shows a configuration scope that contains configuration information for deploying the transformer as part of a Web service chain.
+For more information on configuring the chain builder see "Deploying a Service Chain" on page 173.

+Example 17 shows a configuration scope that contains configuration information for deploying the transformer as part of a Web service chain.